KxSystems/docs/docs/interfaces/q-server-for-odbc3.md

 1.15
 ```

-The following is an example of staring kdb+ with ps.k listening on port 5000
+The following is an example of starting kdb+ with ps.k listening on port 5000

 ```bash
 q ps.k -p 5000